thiebault-husson/government-property-viewer/README.md

 - Create an issue in the GitHub repository
 - Check the troubleshooting section above
 - Review the documentation links provided

+## Database Structure

+The application uses Firebase Firestore with two main collections:

+- `buildings` - for government-owned buildings
+- `leasedProperties` - for leased government properties